 How To Taste Wine Like a Sommelier

-There’s a moment…right before the first sip…when everything holds its breath.
+There’s a moment…right before the first sip of a new wine…when everything holds its breath.
 The swirl, the sniff, the stillness.
-And then: the taste.
+And then, the taste.

-It’s about slowing down enough to hear what the wine is trying to tell you.
+It’s about paying attention and slowing down enough to hear what the wine is trying to tell you.

 Because yes, it does speak.

-Let me walk you through the ritual.
-Not with stiff rules, but with reverence.
-This is the art of tasting wine like a sommelier…measured, meaningful, and maybe even a little magical.
+Let me walk you through the practice of enjoying and tasting wine like a sommelier, not with stiff rules, but with reverence.
+This is the art of tasting wine like a professional…measured, meaningful, and even a little bit magical.

 Step One: See

-Hold your glass up to something that is a white background (napkin, paper, etc) like it’s a secret waiting to be revealed.
+Hold your glass up to something that is a white background (napkin, paper, etc) like you’re trying to read words through your glass.

-• Color tells you a lot.
-A deep garnet red may suggest age.
-A pale straw white might whisper freshness.
-If the rim looks more watery than the center.
+Color tells you a lot about a wine.
+A deep garnet red could suggest age, while a pale straw white might hint toward freshness.
+If the rim looks more watery than the center that normally tells me a story about age as well.

-• Legs (or tears) don’t mean much about quality, but they can hint at alcohol or sugar content.
-Swirl the wine.
-Watch it drip.
+Legs (or tears, but tears sound sad so I prefer legs because they’re more sexy) don’t mean much about quality, but they can hint at alcohol or sugar content.
+Swirl the wine and watch it drip.
 The longer the legs cling, the higher the alcohol.

-Think of this step like reading a book cover.
-It sets the tone before you even flip the first page.
+Think of this step like reading the back of a book cover.
+It sets the tone before you even flip the first page and you should have some idea of what kind of story you’re about to dive into.

 Step Two: Swirl

-Why?
-Because wine has thousands of aromatic compounds…and many of them are volatile.
+Wine has literally thousands of aromatic compounds…and many of them are volatile.
 Swirling releases them, offering a bouquet that would’ve stayed sleeping otherwise.

-The alcohol is more dense than the water inside of the wine, so when you swirl the aromatics lift a ride out of the glass on the back of the evaporating alcohol compounds.
-The alcohol evaporates out slowly (would take about three days), so don’t worry about too much leaving your glass.
+The alcohol is less dense than the water inside of the wine, so when you swirl the aromatics lift a ride out of the glass on the back of the evaporating alcohol compounds.
+Yes, alcohol begins evaporating almost immediately, but not enough to change your glass in any meaningful way unless you abandon it for hours, so don’t panic.
+Also, alcohol abandonment is alcohol abuse, which is sad.

 Step Three: Smell

-This part is deeply personal.
+This part is deeply personal, so there aren’t any wrong answers.
 What I smell might be different from you.
 One sommelier smells saddle leather, another smells wet pavement on a summer night.
 Both are right.

 Step Four: Sip

-But a sommelier doesn’t just sip…they slurp.
-Gently, letting air mix with the wine.
+But a sommelier doesn’t just sip…they slurp (sorry if that bothers you as much as it does my sister).
+Gently pull the wine into your mouth being sure to bring in some air with it.
 It’s noisy, yes, but purposeful.
 Oxygen unlocks flavors just as it does aromas.

 Step Five: Speak

-A sommelier puts it all together into a story.
+A sommelier puts it all together into a beautiful, textured and slightly emotional story.

 You don’t just say “red berries.”
-You say, “ripe raspberries kissed by a hint of clove, dancing on a silky backbone.”
+You say, “ripe raspberries kissed by a hint of clove, dancing on a silky backbone and lingering pleasantly longer than expected.”

-Okay, maybe don’t say it like that if you’re out on a first date.
+Okay, maybe don’t say it like that if you’re out on a first date and you want a second one.

 The more you taste, the more your vocabulary grows.
-Over time, your mind becomes a library of flavors.
-And you’ll start to understand that wine is a time capsule: sun, soil, weather, hands, all captured in liquid.
+Over time, your mind becomes a library of flavors and you’ll start to understand that wine is a time capsule: sun, soil, weather, hands, all captured in liquid form, the rebirth of spoiled grapes.

 Tips for Getting Better

-1. Taste in Flights – Try three Sauvignon Blancs side-by-side.
+Taste in Flights – Try three Sauvignon Blancs side-by-side.
 One from New Zealand, one from California, one from France.
-Notice the differences.
-You might think you wouldn’t be able to tell, but you can!
+You can absolutely notice the differences.
+You might think you wouldn’t be able to tell, but you can, especially when you try them one after another.

-2. Use a Wine Journal – It’s not nerdy; it’s smart.
+Use a Wine Journal – It’s not nerdy, it’s smart, and just a little nerdy.
 Note what you liked, what you didn’t, and why.
-Take photos of labels you like.
+Take photos of labels you like as an easy way to recall it later.
+I know some people who use cellar-tracker apps so they can revisit later.

-3. Blind Taste – Cover the labels and guess the grape.
+Blind Taste – Have someone cover the labels of your wines and guess the grape and what year it was made.
 You’ll be surprised how much you learn.
+You’ll end up paying more attention to the subtle things about that wine.

-4. Attend Tastings – Your local wine shop likely offers them.
-Go.
-Listen.
-Ask questions.
+Attend Tastings – Your local wine shop likely offers them and there are restaurants you can find who do them.
+Go and listen, ask all the questions.

 The Role of Glassware

-Believe it or not, the shape of your glass can change everything.
+Believe it or not, the shape of your glass can change everything, just in case you weren’t overwhelmed enough as it was.

-• Narrow rims concentrate aromas…ideal for aromatic whites.
+Narrow rims concentrate aromas, which is ideal for aromatic whites.

 A sommelier doesn’t need fancy gear, but having the right tools enhances the experience.